 T. Ray Dixon

 Ray Dixon’s practice is focused on oil and gas office practice and oil and gas litigation; in addition he represents non-profit entities in a wide range of transactions.
 He is board certified in Oil, Gas and Mineral Law by the Texas Board of Legal Specialization.
 Ray is a member of the State Bar of Texas, the Oklahoma Bar Association and the Amarillo Area Bar Association.
-He is a member of the Panhandle Association of Petroleum Landmen.

 Ray has represented oil and gas companies in a wide range of transactional matters including the acquisition of producing and non-producing properties, the sale of producing and non-producing properties, title examination, drafting of agreements among mineral interest owners including joint operating agreements, purchase and sale agreements, and farmout agreements.
 In addition he has represented both producers and financial institutions in the secured financing of oil and gas properties and has represented creditors in foreclosing liens on oil and gas production.